 Many of us live, work and access services in multiple communities.
 In a rural place like Vermont, driving is often the most convenient and dependable transportation option.
 According to an American Association of Retired Persons’ report, 90 percent of Vermonters say they usually drive to their destinations, and 69 percent say they are on the road daily.
 In communities with increased public transportation options, people depend less on cars and become more physically active.
 Transit-oriented development, where commercial space, housing, services, and job opportunities are all sited close to public transportation, makes this possible.

 Transit oriented development can provide numerous benefits for residents.
 Greater walkability and connectivity provides opportunities to easily fit physical activity into daily life resulting in improved health.
 With boosted transit ridership, there are shorter waits and more destinations are financially feasible.
 With increased public transit options, people will drive less, and reduce their maintenance costs.
-If people rely solely on public transportation, personal spending can be reduced by as much as $7,500 per year.
+If people rely solely on public transportation, personal savings can increase as much as $10,000 per year.
 Fewer cars on the road reduces traffic congestion and keeps the air cleaner, making neighborhoods safer and more pleasant.
 Together, this makes for an enhanced sense of place in the community and healthier, happier residents.

 Transit oriented development is an advantageous and economical choice, especially for rural communities.
 It reduces the need to build roads outside of the city center and keeps services, maintenance and infrastructure more compact and efficient.
 In rural Vermont, creating transit stations as a community feature is not always feasible.
 But main street communities have traditionally enjoyed a compact street design that facilitates walkable, bikeable access to a transportation hub.
 By establishing solid bus systems, communities can provide a foundation for the future of light rail systems and other similar transportation modes.